fkallen/gpu-tRNA-mapper/README.md

     --verbose : More console output
     --batchsize num : Align num reads in parallel (default: 100000) --minAlignmentScore num : the best observed alignment score for a read must be >= num, otherwise the read will be treated as unmapped (default: 0)
-    --resultListSize num : If a read can be mapped to multiple reference sequences with the same best score, output num alignments (default: 2147483647 (output all best mappings))
+    --resultListSize num : If a read can be mapped to multiple reference sequences with the same best score, output up to num alignments (default: 2147483647 (output all best mappings))
 ```

 Input files can be DNA or RNA.
 We support a four letter alphabet A, C, G, (T/U) , where T matches U and vice-versa.